mckennapsean/dissertation/chapters/intro.md

 **_TODO:_**

   - redo first paragraph to higher level, save details for later chapter
+  - rethink if there is anything else to add to this about evaluation and where it fits in to the DAF...
   - add paragraph on *how* to solve the problem here with the DAF
   - revisit intro / outline based on changes to papers and ordering
   - clearly state in overview what is done and what is yet to be done